hamzameer/SURVFIT/Readme.md

 package **RCplex**, and generates initial set of rules using package **ranger**.
-A guide to installation of Cplex, **Rcplex** is provided in ‘Cplex Installation Guide.txt’ and an implementation of the methods on a sample data-set is provided in ‘example.Rmd’
+A guide to installation of Cplex, **Rcplex** is provided in ‘Cplex Installation Guide.txt’ and an implementation of the methods on a sample data-set is provided in ‘example.md’

 ## Installation